What's the best way to buy a used car?

 - Know your budget: If you don't plan on paying for the car in cash, determine how much you can spend on a down payment and monthly payments.
 Consider getting pre-approved for a loan before you go looking at cars.
 Knowing the terms of the loan can help you search for cars that fit your budget.
 If you wait to get pre-approved for a loan, you might be disappointed to find you can't get a car you had your heart set on — or worse, you might be tempted to take a loan you can't afford because you really like the car.

-Our car affordability calculator can help you set a budget that fits your desired down payment, monthly payment, interest rate, and loan term.
+Our car budget calculator can help you set a budget that fits your desired down payment, monthly payment, interest rate, and loan term.

 - Know what you're looking for: When it comes to cars, buyers have different priorities — some are focused on safety, others on comfort or performance.
 Make a list of the features you can't live without before you start your search.
 That helps narrow the field and prevents you from being overwhelmed with options.